Hruta Durgule: Career

 In 2020, she hosted the show Singing Star, which aired on Sony Marathi.
 Singing Star was her debut performance as a host.

 Durgule debuted in the Marathi film industry with Ananya produced by Ravi Jadhav.
-The film released on 22 July, 2022.
+The film released on 22 July 2022.
 She is also a part of a new web series, alongside Suvrat Joshi, named Duet.
 Duet is yet to release.
-She was also seen in Man Udu Udu Zhala, which aired on Zee Marathi from 2021–2022, portraying the role of Deepika Deshpande.
-She was also seen in the Marathi movie Timepass 3, which released on 29th July, 2022.
+She was also seen in Man Udu Udu Zhala, which aired on Zee Marathi from 2021 to 2022, portraying the role of Deepika Deshpande.
+She was also seen in the Marathi movie Timepass 3, which released on 29 July 2022.